Trauma in pregnancy

 In penetrating injury, the mother is actually protected by the enlarged uterus, but consequently, the uterus and fetus are more likely to be injured.

-When the mother survives, the most common causes of fetal demise are placental abruption and maternal haemorrhage.
+When the mother survives, the most common causes of fetal demise are placental abruption and maternal hemorrhage.

 Injury to the gravid uterus

 The majority of injuries to the gravid uterus occur in the third trimester.
 Injuries that can occur to the gravid uterus as a result of trauma include:

 - spontaneous abortion

 - preterm labor

 Placental abruption is the most common injury in the uterus following blunt trauma.
 Uterine rupture and laceration are uncommon.

 Placental abruption is classified according to the site: marginal (most common), retro-placental and pre-placental.
 On CT, findings suggestive of placental abruption are a heterogeneous placenta with areas of non-enhancement.
 Placental abruption is not a straightforward diagnosis, and CT can result in both false-negatives and false-positives.
 It can be difficult to determine whether focal placental thickening is from a retroplacental clot, is a normal placenta, or myometrial contraction.
 Grading of traumatic abruption on CT is of prognostic benefit, using the traumatic abruption placenta scale (TAPS) 6.

 In the third trimester, it can be particularly difficult to determine whether the appearance of the placenta is sinister or not.
 Prominent chorionic villous plate indentations may resemble ischemic changes, and venous lake may resemble active bleeding in the placenta.
 CT is only used to diagnose placental abruption if the CT has been performed to exclude maternal injury.